Deferred management fee

 Many other providers will restart the deferred management fee if you move from an independent unit to a serviced unit.
 This means they will charge an additional fee when you permanently vacate the village.

-At Ryman, your deferred management fee will always remain capped.
+At Ryman, your deferred management fee will always remain capped across your independent unit and serviced unit.

 Therefore, if you've been living in your independent unit for four years or more and your deferred management fee is 20%, when you transfer to the serviced unit you won’t have to pay an additional deferred management fee.

 In fact, if the entry payment of the serviced unit you’re moving into is more than your exit entitlement on the independent unit, we won’t ask you for any more capital than what you’ve already paid.
-Ryman will cover the difference.
+Instead, Ryman will defer requiring payment of the difference until you permanently vacate your serviced unit, at which point it can be paid from the occupancy advance when it is due to be repaid.

 When it comes to deferred management fees, it pays to check the detail.
 Our advice: seek independent advice.

-Our terms and conditions, underpinned by our resident-friendly Peace of Mind Guarantees, have been designed to protect residents and their families.
+Our resident friendly terms, have been designed to protect residents and their families.
 But don’t take our word for it - speak to an expert.

 Moving into a retirement village is a big life decision, so make sure you’re aware of what it means for you and your family.
 And if, after considering your options, you find that a Ryman village is the right choice for you, welcome, we know you'll love it here.